Try Smile Direct Club w/ an $18 Impression Kit (We Tried it & Here’s What We Thought!)

 All that being said, Smile Direct Club is an awesome option for a lot of people!

 So if you’re looking to try out this convenient, affordable alternative to traditional dental work, we have good news!
-You can score this exclusive deal and save a ton of $$$ while getting a straighter smile.
+You can score this deal and save a ton of $$$ while getting a straighter smile.

 Have any of you Hip readers tried Smile Direct Club?
 If so, let us know all about your experiences and what you thought!